-Miami and Florida Bicycle Accidents
+Miami Bicycle Accidents

 There are many advantages to riding a bicycle.
 Cycling is a wonderful form of exercise, especially in the gorgeous Florida weather.
 A bicycle does not require gas or any of the other expenses of a motor vehicle.
 Other than the occasional new tire or simple repair, a bicycle is basically maintenance-free.
 A bicycle can last decades if it is properly taken care of.
 Bicycles are great whether ridden alone or with family and friends.

 All that being said, a bicycle can be extremely dangerous, primarily because the rider is completely exposed, unprotected and vulnerable.
 A bicycle helmet may help in a minor accident but it often does not provide adequate protection in a serious crash.
 Bicyclists are often at the mercy of inattentive motorists and defective roads.

 When a bicycle accident is caused by the negligence of another driver, or by the actions of a third party, or as a result of an improperly maintained, dangerous road, and injuries result, the injured victim may pursue compensation in a personal injury lawsuit.
 When a fatality occurs, the heirs of the deceased party may pursue compensation in a wrongful death proceeding.

 Unfortunately, in the US there are thousands of bicycle-related injuries every year, and hundreds of deaths.
 The National Highway Traffic Safety Administration’s most current data, 2015 Motor Vehicle Crashes: Overview, reveals the following:

 - 12.2% - overall bicycle fatality increase from 2014 to 2015